Australia’s Victoria state withdraws as host of 2026 Commonwealth Games

 He said: “Last year when the Commonwealth Games authorities approached us and needed someone to step in to host the 2026 Commonwealth Games, as a state we were happy to help out, but of course not at any price.

-“It’s just quite obvious, we are not going to spend six to seven billion dollars on a 12-day sporting event.
+“It’s just quite obvious, we are not going to spend six to seven billion dollars on a 12-day sporting event,” he said.

 “We don’t just make popular decisions, we do what’s right and it would simply be wrong.”